shihad1972/dovecot/README.md

     - dovecot_bind_dn: Full DN of the dovecot user
     - dovecot_bind_pass: Password for the dovecot user.
   - do_postfix: Boolean.
 Enable postfix SASL authentication
+  - homebase: Base home directory for users.
+Defaults to /home

 Dependencies
 ------------